Wubpooz/XTTS_tuning_Maltese/FineTuning/Adding Maltese to XTTS.md

 You need to change the fields of the `BaseDatasetConfig` to match your dataset and then update `GPTArgs` and `GPTTrainerConfig` fields as you need.
 By default, it will use the same parameters that XTTS v1.1 model was trained with.
 To speed up the model convergence, as default, it will also download the XTTS v1.1 checkpoint and load it.

 After training, run inference as described in the [Inference](#inference) section.

+### Byte-Pair Encoding (BPE) Tokenization
+Byte-Pair Encoding (BPE) is a tokenization technique that breaks text into subword units, making it easier for the model to handle unique or complex words, accents, and phonetic variations.
+Benefits of BPE Tokenization:
+- Handles Unknown Words: Breaks down uncommon words, allowing the model to learn parts of words it hasn’t encountered before.
+- Improves Accuracy with Accents and Dialects: By encoding subword units, the model can better capture pronunciation nuances found in accents or dialects.
+- Supports Multi-Language Training: BPE helps the model generalize across languages by creating shared subword representations.
+XTTS Implementation:
+   - XTTS models use a specialized tokenizer with support for multiple languages and unique speech patterns.
+   - The script also includes options to customize token frequency thresholds, vocabulary size, and stop tokens.

 [Source](/docs/source/models/xtts.md)